 Then the internet happened.
 As music money drained from music videos, our attention spans began to fall away.
 There was an amazing time during the '80s and '90s when music videos and corporate synergy were both in their heyday.
 Some brilliant execs combined movies and music videos for cross promotion, and these beauties were born.

-Whether it's a star/musician profitably showing off their musical chops (Looking at you, Will Smith and LL Cool J), or an actor trying their hand at music (Tom Hanks rapping), or even someone using their music talent for heir first movie (Eminem winning an Oscar), these are the most ridiculous music video tie-ins to famous movies!
-Vote up the most insane and unbelievable examples of this bygone trend below!
+Whether it's a star/musician profitably showing off their musical chops (Looking at you, Will Smith and LL Cool J), or an actor trying their hand at music (Tom Hanks rapping), or even someone using their music talent for a first movie (Eminem winning an Oscar), these are the most ridiculous music video tie-ins to famous movies.
+Vote up the most insane and unbelievable examples of this bygone trend below.

-Wait so Ray Parker Jr turns out to be a ghost?
+Wait so Ray Parker Jr. turns out to be a ghost?
 But if he's a ghost, why would he be calling the Ghostbusters?
 Nevermind, this song is awesome.
 He can do what he wants.

 Vanilla Ice - Teenage Mutant Ninja Turtles

 People don't necessarily remember Vanilla Ice was at the top of the rap game for a short time.
 They also don't always remember the stories of Suge dangling him off a balcony.
 But they do remember the Ninja Rap.

 Will Smith - Men in BlackRemember seemingly any movie starring Will Smith also had a Big Willie Style theme song and an even bigger music video?
 Remember Will Smith danging alongside an alien?
 Remember those futuristic hallways all late '90s movies had to have?
 This video remembers.